Probing CP-violating Higgs-Gauge couplings with Higgsstrahlung at $e^-e^+$ collider: Sensitivities of spin asymmetries

 Figure~\ref{fig:dist} shows the normalized recoil-mass distributions for the signal and the dominant backgrounds ($ZZ$ and $ZZ\gamma$) at $\mathcal{L}=1000$ fb$^{-1}$, both with and without ISR.
 After imposing the photon $p_T$ selection, the residual $ZZ\gamma$ contribution becomes small; for clarity of visualization its distribution is rescaled by a factor of 100.
 ISR reduces the event yield in the $Zh$ sample by lowering the effective interaction energy below $250$ GeV, thereby reducing the production cross section.
 The $ZZ$ background, in contrast, exhibits negligible distortion in shape or overall rate.
 Importantly, the recoil-mass observable retains strong discriminating power between signal and background even in the presence of ISR.

-Events are selected by imposing $m_{\mathrm{Recoil}} \geq 120~\mathrm{GeV}$ to effectively suppress the dominant $ZZ$ background, as shown in Fig.~\ref{fig:dist}.
+Events are selected by imposing $m_{\mathrm{Recoil}} \geq 120~\mathrm{GeV}$ to effectively suppress the dominant $ZZ$ background, as shown in Figure~\ref{fig:dist}.
 The advantage of this recoil mass reconstruction is that it remains independent of the Higgs decay channel.

 The anomalous interactions here arise from modifications to the $hZZ$ and $hZ\gamma$ vertices (Eqs.~\eqref{eq:hzz} and \eqref{eq:hza}).
 Since the $b$-quark polarization is not reconstructed, only the $Z$-boson spin parameters contribute to the angular structure.
 The angular observables are extracted from leptons in the rest frame of the decaying $Z$ boson.
 To enhance statistical sensitivity, events are categorized in bins of $\cos\theta_Z$, where $\theta_Z$ is the production angle of the $Z$ boson in the lab frame as